 Shoalhaven District Memorial Hospital is affiliated with the University of Wollongong and the University of NSW.
 This hospital is fully accredited by the Australian Council on Healthcare Standards (ACHS).

-There are a number of places of worship in Jervis Bay including Catholic, Anglican, Jehovah’s Witness, Baptist, Uniting, and Greek Orthodox.
-The nearest Buddhist Temple (Nan Tien) is in Berkeley (1 hour from Jervis Bay) and the closest Muslim Mosque (Omar Mosque) is in Gwynneville (1 hour from Jervis Bay).
+There are a number of places of worship in Culburra Beach and surrounds including Catholic, Anglican, Jehovah’s Witness, Baptist and Uniting churches.
+The nearest Buddhist temple (Nan Tien) is in Berkeley (80 min drive) and the closest mosque (Omar Mosque) is in Gwynneville (80 min drive).

 Warrain Beach is Culburra’s surf beach and a major attraction where surfing, swimming, fishing and relaxing on fine white sands are popular activities.
 The Nowra Culburra Surf Lifesaving Club patrols the beach, south of Penguin Head.

-Just north of Culburra are Crookhaven Heads Lighthouse and Crookhaven and Shoalhaven rivers, part of Australia’s Oyster Coast.
-You can taste succulent local oysters from Jim Wild’s Oyster Service at Greenwell Point, a charming village on the Crookhaven estuary and a short drive from Culburra.
+Just north of Culburra is Crookhaven Heads Lighthouse and the Crookhaven and Shoalhaven rivers, part of Australia’s Oyster Coast.
+You can taste succulent local oysters from Jim Wild’s Oyster Service at Greenwell Point, a charming village on the Crookhaven estuary and a short drive from Culburra Beach.

 Whale and dolphin watching are popular activities in Jervis Bay.
 There are also some great restaurants, a licensed club and the famous Husky Pub to enjoy a meal out.